-Grants for Dependants and Disabled Students' Allowances are currently unaffected by the previous study rules.
+Grants for Dependants and Disabled Students' Allowances are not affected by previous study.

 If moving out will leave you with outstanding debts, then you may want to seek advice about your liability and/or how to deal with the debt or negotiate repayment.